A family framework

 The idea of buying furniture for life is something Katherine feels strongly about, “well, it’s what our grandparents did, isn’t it?
 They bought things when they got married that lasted them forever.
 We’ve had the same bed and sofa for decades, granted, they were expensive at the time, but it was worth doing.
 With Vitsœ, people have asked us about the cost, but I’ve never felt embarrassed.
 The way I see it: buy cheap, buy twice.”

-With two serious football fans in the house (Guy and Hector), they had to find a way to hide the unsightly TV paraphernalia.
-Guy uses an open-backed 606 cabinet, “I love the fact that we’ve been able to hide the Sky box and Playstation, because of course, we’d have loved nothing better than to have a house that always looks neat and tidy, with only ‘carefully curated objects’ on the shelves.
+With two serious soccer fans in the house (Guy and Hector), they had to find a way to hide the unsightly TV paraphernalia.
+Guy uses an open-backed 606 cabinet, “I love the fact that we’ve been able to hide the cable box and Playstation, because of course, we’d have loved nothing better than to have a house that always looks neat and tidy, with only ‘carefully curated objects’ on the shelves.
 But the older we get, the more impossible it becomes – we’ve given up!
 Our drawers are full of pens, crayons, bike lights and crap.
 We’re not precious about how we use Vitsœ anymore.
 Even crammed full of all our bits and bobs, it still manages to somehow make the space look bigger.”

 Their eleven-year-old daughter Iris has already formed her own opinions on Dieter Rams’s designs, and proudly explained, “I’ve told them that I want Vitsœ when I’m older – I asked if I can have theirs when they’re dead!
 We’re always being told at school about being ecological, so surely that counts?
 And Bailey loves that they’re off the floor – it’s the perfect little spot for a dog to sleep under.”